Hear from Canadian experts on what went wrong and what went right in Canada's response to this global crisis.

 Dr. Earn’s research is focused on visualizing and modeling patterns of infectious disease spread in human populations.
 He has published research pieces on the age-dependence of health interventions for COVID-19 and future COVID-19 development.

-Governments across the globe struggled with striking the appropriate balance between mitigating economic costs while protecting public health.
-Was Canada’s response sufficient to curbing the spread of COVID-19?
+With unique challenges posed by COVID-19, countries around the world cobbled together emergency responses to manage the pandemic.
+Governments struggled with striking the appropriate balance between mitigating economic costs while protecting public health.
 How did existing socio-political contexts exacerbate the effects of COVID-19 on marginalized communities?
+How could government responses have been improved to mitigate the harmful impact?

 Dr. Steven Hoffman